LiteraSeed/epic-demo/README.md

 Second, obtain account and sign in

 Third, go to integration setup.
 Turn test integration on.
 Click SMART on FHIR.
-For the url enter: https://literaseed.github.io/epic-demo/smart_app.html  For the client ID enter: ***REDACTED*** Launch type: select embedded.
+For the url enter: https://literaseed.github.io/epic-demo/smart_app.html  For the client ID enter: c2cb57dd-0d5a-424b-bf7f-843690a9e03a Launch type: select embedded.
 You can omit Launch context.

 Finally, to run it hit Patient chart, and from the dropdown select "Trigger OpenPatient"